How To Sell Based On the Personality/Buying Style of Your Customer

 C = Compliant/Correct Personality/ Buying Style

-17% of the population have a compliant personality style.
-They are often cautious and controlled and are very task oriented.
+17% of the population has a compliant personality style.
+They are often cautious and controlled and are very task-oriented.

 They focus on facts and details and like to work independently.